-Table 18: TARP for Impacts on North Wambo Creek Alluvium
+Table 19: TARP for Impacts on North Wambo Creek Alluvium

-TARP Code Level 1 Response Management Measures Level 2 Response Contingency Phase decreasing water level trends and extended dry periods.
-Continue annual LFA and aquatic ecosystems monitoring to determine if decline trends have stabilised and displaying signs of improving trends in consecutive monitoring periods.
+TARP TARP Level 1 Response Management Level 2 Response Contingency Phase Code Measures Level 2 Response Contingency Phase Trigger •Groundwater monitoring of standing water levels in the monitoring bores within the North Wambo Creek alluvium upstream of the North Wambo Creek Diversion, identifies depth to water groundwater trends inconsistent with those identified in the baseline period over two rounds of bi-monthly sampling; and/or •Monitoring of aquatic ecosystems in accordance with the BMP identifies a potential decline in aquatic health, beyond natural fluctuations; and/or •Monitoring of Land Function Analysis (LFA) of riparian areas in accordance with the BMP identifies a potential •Groundwater monitoring of standing water levels in monitoring bores within the North Wambo Creek alluvium upstream of the North Wambo Creek Diversion identifies depth to water groundwater trends inconsistent with those identified in the baseline period for three or more consecutive periods of bi-monthly sampling (six-monthly). •Monitoring of aquatic ecosystems in accordance with the BMP identifies a decline in aquatic health in consecutive monitoring events, beyond natural fluctuations; and/or •Monitoring of riparian areas in accordance with the BMP identifies a decline in creek stability in consecutive monitoring events, beyond natural fluctuations. decline in creek stability, beyond natural fluctuations.
+Action Maintain monitoring of bores within the North Wambo Creek alluvium, for standing water levels, to identify if decreasing trends have stabilised and bores display signs of increasing trends.
+Review recent rainfall data to identify potential correlation between decreasing water level trends and extended dry periods.
+Continue annual monitoring to determine if decline trends have stabilised and displaying signs of improving trends in consecutive monitoring periods.
 If standing water levels exceed standing water trigger values (consecutively) as provided in the GWMP, then go to Level 2 Response.
-If consecutive LFA and aquatic ecosystems monitoring events show continued decline trends and are displaying no signs of improving trends, then go to Level 2 Response. significant increase of alluvium flows into the open cut has been identified, WCPL will undertake a preliminary investigation, including: -An investigation and engage groundwater specialist to review relevant groundwater monitoring results in conjunction with site activities being undertaken at the time, baseline groundwater monitoring results, groundwater results at nearby locations, the prevailing and preceding meteorological conditions and changes to the landuse/ activities being undertaken in the contributing hydrogeological regime; -Review the site water balance and groundwater model; -An investigation and engage ecologist to review LFA and aquatic monitoring results in conjunction with site activities being undertaken at the time, the prevailing and preceding meteorological conditions and changes to the landuse/ activities being undertaken. -Develop corrective/preventative actions based on the outcomes of the investigation.
-Plan If confirmation of a results above and investigations confirms impacts to alluvium are greater than modelled, WCPL will notify the relevant government agencies and in consultation develop appropriate remedial measures.
-Develop corrective/preventative actions based on the outcomes of the investigation for example: Secure additional water licences to account for the estimated future inflows (if applicable).
-Review and update the GWMP and resubmit to DPIE within 3 months, or as otherwise agreed.
+If consecutive monitoring events show continued decline trends and are displaying no signs of improving trends, then go to Level 2 Response. •Maintain monitoring of bores within the North Wambo Creek alluvium, for standing water levels to identify if decreasing trends have stabilised and bores display signs of increasing trends. •Continue annual monitoring to determine if decline trends have stabilised and displaying signs of improving trends in consecutive monitoring periods. •If decreasing standing water level trends are maintained and/ aquatic ecosystems are in decline and/or a significant increase of alluvium flows into the open cut has been identified, WCPL will undertake a preliminary investigation, including: -An investigation and engage groundwater specialist to review relevant groundwater monitoring results in conjunction with site activities being undertaken at the time, baseline groundwater monitoring results, groundwater results at nearby locations, the prevailing and preceding meteorological conditions and changes to the landuse/activities being undertaken in the contributing hydrogeological regime; -Review the site water balance and groundwater model; -An investigation and engage ecologist to review monitoring results in conjunction with site activities being undertaken at the time, the prevailing and preceding meteorological conditions and changes to the landuse/activities being undertaken. -Develop corrective/preventative actions based on the Plan outcomes of the investigation. •If confirmation of a results above and investigations confirms impacts to alluvium are greater than modelled, WCPL will notify the relevant government agencies and in consultation develop appropriate remedial measures. •Develop corrective/preventative actions based on the outcomes of the investigation for example: -Secure additional water licences to account for the estimated future inflows (if applicable).
+Review and update the GWMP1 and resubmit to DPE within 3 months, or as otherwise agreed.